ishustava/kubecon-2020-workshop/2-dockerize/README.md

 Image: "docker.io/lkysow/api:v0.1.0" with ID "sha256:b4227513fc2c3323d389c3eecf4c248e4bd7a3bcd70483f6b33ada37e936c5a5" not yet present on node "kind-control-plane", loading...
 ```

+**Windows users:** `kind load` doesn't work so you'll need to publish to a Docker registry or use my pre-built image `docker.io/lkysow/api:v0.1.0`.

 ## Conclusion
 In this section, you created a `Dockerfile`, built a Docker image, and pushed